USAS Procedures for 1099 Reporting for Calendar Year 2023

 State agencies and institutions of higher education

 Agencies and institutions often pay individuals who are not their employees for services rendered, and sometimes pay interest to individuals.
-If your agency or institution has paid a non-corporate payee a total of $600 or more for services or interest during a calendar year, you must report the payment(s) to the Internal Revenue Service (IRS) on a Form 1099-Miscellaneous (MISC) or Form 1099-Interest Income (INT) and send Form 1099 Copy B to the payee.
+If your agency or institution has paid a non-corporate payee a total of $600 or more for services or interest during a calendar year, you must report the payment(s) to the Internal Revenue Service (IRS) on a Form 1099-Miscellaneous (MISC), Form 1099-Nonemployee Compensation (NEC), or Form 1099-Interest Income (INT) and send Form 1099 Copy B to the payee.
 Generally, payments to corporations are not reportable.

 Exception: Legal and medical services are reportable to the IRS for corporations.
-USAS will force 1099 Indicator A (Attorney Fees) or 6 (Medical Services) when a payment is made to a payee with ownership type C (Corporation), O (Out of State Corporation) or T (Texas Corporation) AND the comptroller object code used to make the payment has a default 1099 indicator A or 6 on the USAS D1Ø Profile (comptroller object profile).
-(See Instructions for Form 1099-MISC PDF regarding payments to corporations for legal and medical services.)
+USAS will force 1099 Indicator A (Attorney Fees) or 6 (Medical Services) when a payment is made to a payee with ownership type C (Corporation), O (Out of State Corporation) or T (Texas Corporation) AND the comptroller object code used to make the payment has a default 1099 indicator A or 6 on the USAS D10 Profile (comptroller object profile).
+See Instructions for Form 1099-MISC and 1099-NEC PDF regarding payments to corporations for legal and medical services.

 For reportable interest payments see Instructions for Form 1099-INT PDF

-Payments made with a credit card or payment card and certain other types of payments, including third-party network transactions, must be reported on Form 1099-K by the payment settlement entity (Citibank N.A.) under section 6050W and are not subject to reporting on Form 1099-MISC; see exceptions on the Instructions for Form 1099-MISC.
+Payments made with a credit card or payment card and certain other types of payments, including third-party network transactions, must be reported on Form 1099-K by the payment settlement entity (Citibank N.A.) under U.S. Code, Title 26, Section 6050W and are not subject to reporting on Form 1099-MISC; see exceptions on the instructions for Form 1099-MISC.

 State of Texas agencies and institutions of higher education are not required to issue Form 1099-MISC for payments made with a credit card.
 It is Citibank N.A.’s responsibility to report credit card payments via Form 1099-K.

-To assist agencies and institutions with filing 1099s for calendar year (CY) 2018, the Uniform Statewide Accounting System (USAS) captures 1099-related data and by request generates the following reports:
+To assist agencies and institutions with filing 1099s, the Uniform Statewide Accounting System (USAS) captures 1099-related data and by request generates the following reports:

 - DAFR7950 – agencies choose from one of the following filing formats: